visgl/deck.gl/docs/upgrade-guide.md

 ## Upgrading from deck.gl v3 to v4

-### Importing deck.gl React component
+### Changed Import: The `DeckGL` React component

-A small but breaking change is that the 'deck.gl/react' import is no longer available (see remarks).
-As of v4.0, the user is expected to import deck.gl using "pre-v3.0" way as follows:
+A small but breaking change that will affect all applications is that the 'deck.gl/react' import is no longer available.
+As of v4.0, the app is required to import deck.gl as follows:
 ```
 // V4
 import DeckGL from 'deck.gl';
 // V3
 import DeckGL from 'deck.gl/react';
 ```
+While it would have been preferable to avoid this change, a significant modernization of the deck.gl build process and preparations for "tree-shaking" support combined to make it impractical to keep supporting the old import style.

 ### Removed, Changed and Deprecated Layer Properties